 One common means of deploying wireless is to plug the access point directly into the same switch as the LAN hosts, where the AP bridges the wireless clients onto the wired network.
 This works well, but offers limited control over the ability of the wireless clients to communicate with internal hosts.

 See Choosing Routing or Bridging for details on bridging in this role.

 To keep wireless and wired networks on the same IP subnet and broadcast domain while also increasing control over wireless clients, add an OPT interface to the firewall for the access point and bridge the OPT interface to the LAN interface.

 Though bridging offers increased control over traffic, it also results in lower performance as all wireless traffic must pass through and be processed by the firewall.
 Typically, wireless speeds are low enough that this is not a major concern, but as wireless speeds improve the severity of the problem also increases.

 This scenario is functionally equivalent to plugging the access point directly into the LAN switch, except pfSense software can filter traffic from the wireless network to provide protection to LAN hosts and vice versa.

 A configuration with the bridge assigned as LAN is optimal here, rather than only having the OPT bridged to the existing wired LAN.

 Routed segment on an OPT interface¶

 The wireless network can also be placed on a separate IP subnet if desired.
 This is done without bridging the OPT interface on pfSense, instead assigning it with an IP address in a separate subnet different from the LAN.
 This enables routing between internal and wireless networks, as permitted by the firewall ruleset.
-This is commonly done on larger networks, where multiple access points are plugged into a switch that is then plugged into the OPT interface on pfSense.
+This is commonly done on larger networks, where multiple access points are plugged into a switch that is then plugged into the OPT interface on pfSense software.
 It is also preferable when wireless clients will be forced to connect to a VPN before allowing connections to internal network resources.